Observations on K-image Expansion of Image-Mixing Augmentation for Classification

-\textbf{Data Subsampling} \ \ We investigate the effect of the proposed subsampling method when trained with DCutMix as an augmentation in Figure \ref{fig:various_sampling_methods}.
-In the figure, we compare our data subsampling method with others using various subsampling measures.
-For all subsequent experiments with regard to data subsampling, full 10K validation set of CIFAR-100 was used for evaluation, and we report the averaged results by three independent random seeds using PyramidNet \citep{han2017deep}.
+We investigate the effect of the proposed subsampling method when trained with DCutMix as an augmentation in Figure \ref{fig:various_sampling_methods}.
+In the figure, we compare our data subsampling method with others using different subsampling measures.
+For all subsequent experiments involving data subsampling, a full 10K CIFAR-100 validation set was used for evaluation, and we reported the averaged results for three independent random seeds using PyramidNet \cite{han2017deep}.

 As shown in Figure \ref{fig:various_sampling_methods}, sampling the easy-only or hard-only examples based on $m(L_i)$ shows deteriorated performance compared to the random subsampling.
-The hard-only subsampling severely suffered from poor generalization. \jhnips{This result indicates that subsampling only hard samples where the salient regions were occluded by image-mixing augmentation being applied (see Figure \ref{fig:sampling_toy_examples}) is not desirable under the constraint of small number of training samples.
-In a similar manner, subsampling only easy samples extracts the biased data samples that cannot be helpful for better generalization.} Also, simply employing standard deviation $\sigma(L_i)$ as subsampling measure showed a similar test error plot compared to the above mean based sampling methods.
-On the other hand, our high CV based subsampling outperforms the random sampling by a significant margin, especially 5.79\% lower test error in case of the number of subsampled training samples being extremely small (i.e. $t=0.05$). \jh{High CV subsampling enables to acquire various levels of data samples from easy to hard, since it basically selects the easy data samples which can also frequently become hard samples depending on the image-mixing augmentation.
-Therefore, High CV subsampling leads to better performance when training with image-mixing augmentation. \jhnips{ Moreover, we clearly observed superiority of our subsampling method over the other subsampling methods employing uncertainty derived by weight dropout \citep{gal2017deep} and \textit{K-Center Coreset} sampling method \citep{sener2017active}, as shown in Figure 4 of SM.
-Additional ablation studies of our subsampling method are presented in Figure 3 of SM. } }
+The hard-only subsampling severely suffered from poor generalization. \jhnips{This result indicates that subsampling only hard samples where the salient regions were occluded by image-mixing augmentation being applied (see Figure \ref{fig:sampling_toy_examples}) is not desirable under the constraint of a small number of training samples.
+In a similar manner, subsampling only easy samples extract the biased data samples that cannot be helpful for better generalization.} \yjr{Moreover}, simply employing standard deviation $\sigma(L_i)$ as subsampling measure \yjr{induced} a similar test error plot as that from the above mean-based sampling methods.
+On the other hand, our high-CV-based subsampling significantly outperformed the random sampling.
+Specifically, the test error was 5.79\% lower when the number of subsampled training samples was extremely small (i.e., $t=0.05$).
+High CV subsampling enables us to acquire various levels of data samples, from easy to hard.
+High CV subsampling basically selects the easy data samples, which can frequently become hard samples depending on the image-mixing augmentation.
+Therefore, High-CV subsampling leads to better performance when training with image-mixing augmentation.
+We demonstrated the superiority of our subsampling method over other subsampling methods employing uncertainty derived by weight dropout \cite{gal2017deep} and \textit{K-Center Coreset} sampling \cite{sener2017active}.